About the Project

 Our Projects & Grants Management (PGM) module design approach has integrated GUS user requirements that were gathered a couple of years ago through a lengthy grassroots effort.
 That said, because we are not trying to replicate all individual GUS functionalities, there will certainly be changes.
 There are lots of capabilities for reporting, filtering, searching, etc. based on various project attributes, similar to the way departments use various fields in GUS to achieve similar means.
 The big difference in the future state will be a standardization of field use vs. user-defined fields.

-We've identified three key areas in current state where departments 'lien' expenses in GUS or other shadow systems: (1) gateway requisitions, (2) subawards, and (3) anticipated payroll expenses.
-Luckily the new procurement module is fully integrated with the financial system, so new requisitions will be automatically posted as 'commitments' in real-time, and then updated throughout the lifecycle of the requisition (e.g. move from a 'commitment' to an 'expense').
-This includes subawards in the future state, which will be processed via the procurement module.
+We've identified three key areas in current state where departments 'lien' expenses in GUS or other shadow systems: (1) Gateway requisitions, (2) subawards, and (3) anticipated payroll expenses.
+Jaggaer (Gateway) will be integrated with OFC and purchase orders will create 'commitments' (aka encumbrances) in PGM which will be updated throughout the lifecycle of the requisition (e.g. move from a 'commitment' to an 'expense').
+This includes subawards, which will be processed via purchase orders in Gateway.
 Other expenses will be posted in real time, eliminating the need to post a separate shadow transaction and then reconcile at month end.

 Oracle Financials Cloud provides robust reporting functionality for users in the future state.
 Oracle combines three main reporting tools - OTBI, Oracle Analytics Cloud, and Business Intelligence Publisher - to meet the individual cost and expense reporting needs of UCSB.
 OTBI is likely the primary tool used by end users and combines subject areas, filters, and search criteria to create an easy to use, easy to adjust report based on your needs.
 For example, if I need to see all salary costs for a specific Sponsored project, I can use OTBI to search for that specific project and filter by Salary cost types.
 This functionality is available across modules - we can create reports for Project and Grants Management (PGM), but also for any data in Procure to Pay, the General Ledger, etc.